Web-n-Composite/crypto-hacks-list/README.md

-<p>Bitstampwas the first licensed cryptocurrency exchange in Europe.&nbsp;It was compromised when&nbsp;&nbsp;<a href="https://www.coindesk.com/unconfirmed-report-5-million-bitstamp-bitcoin-exchange#targetText=According%20to%20the%20report%2C%20the,someone%20posing%20as%20a%20reporter."><u>hackers sent a malicious email to Bitstamp employees</u></a>&nbsp;&nbsp;, and only one employee followed the link and exposed the entire exchange.&nbsp;The attackers escaped with bitcoins, which were valued at&nbsp;<em>$5.1 million</em>&nbsp;at the time .</p>
+Bitstamp was the first licensed cryptocurrency exchange in Europe.
+[It was compromised when](https://www.coindesk.com/unconfirmed-report-5-million-bitstamp-bitcoin-exchange#targetText=According%20to%20the%20report%2C%20the,someone%20posing%20as%20a%20reporter) hackers sent a malicious email to Bitstamp employees, and only one employee followed the link and exposed the entire exchange.
+The attackers escaped with bitcoins, which were valued at $5.1 million at the time.